 Grades 3-12: Adapted to your specific grade level

-Tour size: 10 – 100 students, (1 ½ – 2 hours)
+Tour size: 10 – 180 students, (1 ½ – 2 hours)

-In our most comprehensive tour of the museum, students will explore the permanent exhibits at the Southern Museum and learn about the strategic and economic importance of railroads during the Civil War and afterwards.
+Museum Highlights Tour In our comprehensive tour of the museum, students will explore the permanent exhibits at the Southern Museum and learn about the strategic and economic importance of railroads during the Civil War and afterwards.
 See the General steam engine, discover the Great Locomotive Chase through our acclaimed movie in the museum theater and walk through a reconstruction of an early 20th century belt-driven locomotive assembly line.

 Industrialized America Learn about the significance of industry in the years leading up to, during, and following the Civil War.
 Become acquainted with the function of railroads and other industries in the redevelopment of the economic and social structure of the New South beginning with Reconstruction and into the 20th century.
 Galleries recreate the Glover Machine Works (a Marietta, GA factory as it appeared during the early 1900s), including a full-scale reproduction of a belt-driven locomotive assembly line!

 Junior Railroaders (Pre-K – Tour size: 10 – 40 children – 1 hour) This program is designed to introduce young learners to the Southern Museum while discovering the world of transportation through interactive lessons and an exploration of the museum’s exhibits.
 Learn about different forms of transportation, see the famous General locomotive, and engage in the hands-on activities in the Jolley Education Center and Georgia W. Pierce Pre-K Area.

 Museum Explorers (K through Grade 2: Tour size: 10 – 75 students, 1 ½ – 2 hours) This tour experience, catered specifically to the primary grades, will introduce young students to the life of a solider during the Civil War and highlight the story of the Great Locomotive Chase.
-Students will discover the adventure of the Great Locomotive Chase through our acclaimed museum movie, see the famous General locomotive, and explore how steam locomotives were built by participating in hands-on activities in the Jolley Education Center.
+Students will discover the adventure of the Great Locomotive Chase through our acclaimed museum movie, see the famous General locomotive, and explore how steam locomotives were built by participating in hands-on activities.